move-os/moveOS/README.md

 # moveOS

-The ***moveOS*** comprises of a *lightweight Kernel* with supporting libraries that greatly help in developing and deploying *movable and immovable smart-objects* covering a variety of domains.
-The main desirable features of the OS include:
+***moveOS*** comprises a *lightweight Kernel* with supporting libraries that greatly help in developing and deploying *movable* and *immovable* smart-objects covering a variety of domains.
+The main, desirable features:

 &nbsp; &nbsp; <sup>:star:</sup> &nbsp; *Ease of use*